rtyler/brokenco.de/_posts/2026-01-19-multimodal-delta-lake.md

 with [Apache Iceberg](https://iceberg.apache.org) and others.
 These storage architectures were developed 5-10 years ago to solve problems faced moving from data warehouse architectures to massive scale structured data needs faced by many organizations.
-The storage changes needed today need to support "multimodal data" which is a dramatic departure in many ways from the traditional query and usage patterns our existing infrastructure supports.
+The storage changes we need today must support "multimodal data" which is a dramatic departure in many ways from the traditional query and usage patterns our existing infrastructure supports.